briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

         1. _(A)_ A court that sentences an offender to a jail term under this section may permit the offender to serve the sentenced in intermittent confinement or may authorize a limited release of the offender as provided in Ohio R.C.
-2929.26(B).
+[2929.26(B)][ORC Section 2929.26].
 The court retains jurisdiction over every offender sentenced to jail to modify the jail sentence imposed at any time, but the court shall not reduce any mandatory jail term.

         2. _(B)_

             1. _(1)_ If a prosecutor, as defined in Ohio R.C.
-2935.01, has filed
+[2935.01][ORC
-            a notice with the court that the prosecutor wants to be notified about a particular case and if the court is considering modifying the jail sentence of the offender in that case, the court shall notify the prosecutor that the court is considering modifying the jail sentence of the offender in that case.
+            Section 2935.01], has filed a notice with the court that the prosecutor wants to be notified about a particular case and if the court is considering modifying the jail sentence of the offender in that case, the court shall notify the prosecutor that the court is considering modifying the jail sentence of the offender in that case.
 The prosecutor may request a hearing regarding the court's consideration of modifying the jail sentence of the offender in that case, and, if the prosecutor requests a hearing, the court shall notify the eligible offender of the hearing.

             2. _(2)_ If the prosecutor requests a hearing regarding the court's consideration of modifying the jail sentence of the offender in that